 Of the eight captured Doolittle Tokyo Raiders, three were executed and one died of disease.

-As of February 2013, according to the text of the enabling legislation, there were only five surviving members of the Doolittle Tokyo Raiders as of February 2013.
+As of February 2013, according to the text of the enabling legislation, there were only five surviving members of the Doolittle Tokyo Raiders.

-Today, there are only four, all in their 90s — Lt.
+Today, only four survive, all in their 90s — Lt.
 Col. Robert Hite, Staff Sgt.
 Robert Thatcher, Lt.
 Col. Edward Saylor, and the senior member, Lt.
 Col. Richard Cole.

 As a lieutenant, Cole was Lt.
 Col. James H. “Jimmy” Doolittle’s co-pilot in the lead plane.
 The crew had to bail out as the aircraft ran out of fuel and eventually crashed.
 Doolittle, Cole and the remaining three men in the crew were rescued by the Chinese.